 Income tax in Australia is the most critical revenue stream within the Australian taxation system and like it or not, as a resident of Australia, you’re liable to pay income tax on income from all sources.

-Thankfully, one exception to this rule are the funds that you bring into Australia when you originally emigrate and for most of us, Australia has a number of Double Taxation Agreements with a number of other countries.
+Thankfully, one exception to this rule is the funds that you bring into Australia when you originally emigrate, and for most of us, Australia has a number of Double Taxation Agreements with some other countries.

-Despite their name, double-taxation agreements are designed to prevent you paying taxes twice!
-Under double-taxation agreements, certain categories of foreign resident are exempt from paying Australian tax.
+Despite their name, double-taxation agreements are designed to prevent you from paying taxes twice!
+Under double-taxation agreements, specific categories of foreign residents are exempt from paying Australian tax.

 List of countries with whom Australia has Double Taxation Agreements

 Australia has double-taxation agreements with many countries, including Argentina, Austria, Belgium, Canada, China, the Czech Republic, Denmark, Fiji, Finland, France, Germany, Hungary, India, Indonesia, Ireland, Italy, Japan, Kiribati, the Republic of Korea, Malaysia, Malta, the Netherlands, New Zealand, Norway, Papua New Guinea, the Philippines, Poland, Romania, Singapore, the Slovak Republic, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Thailand, the UK, the US and Vietnam.
 If part of your income is taxed overseas in a country with a double-taxation treaty with Australia, you won’t be required to pay Australian tax on that income.